SAP/luigi/README.md

 Luigi is a micro front-end JavaScript framework that enables you to create an administrative user interface driven by local and distributed views.
 Luigi allows a web application to communicate with the micro front-ends which the application contains.
 To make sure the communication runs smoothly, you can easily configure the settings such as routing, navigation, authorization, and user experience elements.

-Luigi consists of Luigi Core and Luigi Client libraties.
+Luigi consists of Luigi Core and Luigi Client libraries.
 They interact with each other to leverage communication between the core application and the micro front-end, without compromising the security principles behind the iframe pattern.

 ## Installation